zonneplan/KiBot/README.md

         The report file name is controlled by the global output pattern (%i=drc %x=txt).
         Note that the KiCad 6 *Test for parity between PCB and schematic* option is not supported.
         If you need to check the parity use the `update_xml` preflight.
+        KiCad 6 introduced `warnings` they are currently counted be the `unconnected` counter of KiBot.
+        This will change in the future.
 - `run_erc`: [boolean=false] Runs the ERC (Electrical Rules Check).
 To ensure the schematic is electrically correct.
         The report file name is controlled by the global output pattern (%i=erc %x=txt).
 - `sch_replace`: [dict] Replaces tags in the schematic.
 I.e. to insert the git hash or last revision date.